 Skip to main content

-Beal’s journey to becoming an All-Star guard started in Missouri, where he walked to school with a Grammy Award-winning rapper.
+His journey to becoming an All-Star guard started in Missouri, where Beal walked to school with a Grammy Award-winning rapper.

-Bradley Beal has had a stellar career with the Wizards
+Bradley Beal has had a stellar career in the NBA

 Arguably the greatest benefit of Bradley Beal entering the NBA at 19 years old is that he had so much time to improve.